okayamat/sinc-colloc-volterra/README.md

  of integral equations by means of the Sinc collocation method based on the double exponential transformation, J. Comput.
 Appl.
 Math., Vol. 177 (2005), pp. 269--286.
-2. T. Okayama: On the relation between two Sinc-collocation methods for Volterra integral equations of the second kind and further improvement, arXiv:2502.20221 [math.NA], Feb 2025.
+2. T. Okayama: On the relationship between two Sinc-collocation methods for Volterra integral equations of the second kind and their further improvement, arXiv:2502.20221 [math.NA], Feb 2025.
 3. J. Rashidinia and M. Zarebnia: Solution of a Volterra integral equation by the sinc-collocation method, J. Comput.
 Appl.
 Math., Vol. 206 (2007),